Switzerland in 7 days, a week of nature in its purest form

 My recommendation is that you start at the west entrance, take the tour, exit through the east gate and then return to the parking lot by taking the underground train right next to the river or taking a walk on a marked path.
 In our case, the campsite was next to the east entrance, so we took the train to the west gate and went down the wooden walkway.

-One of the drawbacks we saw was that the walkway is rather narrow (it is only one meter wide) so that there are people walking in both directions.
-For everything else, we loved it.
+One of the drawbacks is that the walkway is rather narrow (it is only one meter wide) and there are people walking in both directions.
+We loved it nonetheless.

 Aareschlucht price: 10 francs per person (quite affordable for Switzerland).